 - Scan your computer for viruses.
 Some viruses will live on your Internet connection, doing whatever evil things viruses do.

 - Run general maintenance on your computer.
 You can increase broadband speed by doing some maintenance.
 If it’s been a while since you’ve performed a Disk Cleanup or defragged your computer, do both by going to Start>Programs>Accessories>System Tools.
+Or install a solid state hard drive.
+Hardware issues can give a perceived slowdown in broadband speed.

 In conclusion, there are a lot of factors used to increase broadband speed.
 Pay for a fast connection, run basic maintenance on your computer, upgrade your hardware and reboot your router occasionally and you should have a blazing fast connection.
+Remember, the best deals out there are not necessarily the way to improve your broadband speed.